Alert

 Administrative tasks

-Send medical information package (MIP) with:
+• The medical information package (MIP) to the treatment provider with:

 • Investigation/specialist/IME reports